-In 2018, 4.4 million of young people ages 16 to 24 were disconnected from both school and work, representing a steady, eight-year decline in youth disconnection rates.
-The COVID-19 pandemic is expected to erase all this progress.
-Researchers estimate that there were six million young people disconnected in 2020 and that this number could grow to nine million (one in four) young people.
+In 2019, 4.1 million young people, ages 16 to 24, were disconnected from both school and work, representing a steady, nine-year decline in youth disconnection rates after peaking in 2010 at 5.8 million disconnected youth.
+The COVID-19 pandemic erased a decade's worth of progress.
+Researchers estimate that there were nearly five million young people disconnected in 2020 and that this number is a significant underestimate.
 Disconnected youth are three times more likely than other youth to have a disability, twice as likely to live below the federal poverty threshold, and significantly more likely to live in racially segregated neighborhoods.
-Disconnected young women and girls are four times more likely to have a child, and young people involved in the juvenile justice system or aging out of the foster care system are at high risk of disconnection.
+Disconnected young women and girls are more than four times more likely to have a child, and young people involved in the juvenile justice system or aging out of the foster care system are at high risk of disconnection.

-Disconnection during this critical period can leave young people without the entry-level work experience and post-secondary credentials they need to succeed in the workforce.
+Disconnection during this critical period in young peoples' lives can leave them without the entry-level work experience and post-secondary credentials they need to succeed in the workforce.
 Disconnection also imposes significant costs on affected young people, their communities, and the overall economy.
-According to the 2020 report, A Decade Undone: Youth Disconnection in the Age of Coronavirus, by the time they reach their 30s, these young people will, on average, earn \$31,000 less annually than workers who were not disconnected in their youth.
-Connecting all youth estimated to be disconnected in 2020 could save the federal government \$55 billion in public expenditures, including health care, unemployment benefits, and incarceration costs, and generate \$71 billion in tax revenues each year.
+According to the 2021 report, A Decade Undone, by the time they reach their 30s, these young people will, on average, earn \$31,000 less annually than workers who were not disconnected in their youth.
+Connecting all youth estimated to be disconnected in 2020 could save the federal government \$55 billion in public expenditures, including health care, unemployment benefits, and incarceration costs.

 Disconnected young people are also commonly referred to as "opportunity youth" because of the tremendous potential they possess.
 Young people from high-poverty, low-opportunity communities may need a range of supports to overcome barriers to reengaging in school or training and stay on the path to a good job.
+To counter the historical upheaval of the COVID-19 pandemic, the federal government must make robust investments that help young people achieve their full potential.